slerman12/BrokenWisdoms-V3-in-progress/7) Philosophy/My-Spirituality.md

 Jung’s view/cosmology is gone from my perception for the most part.
 I even have a notion of a superconscious to account for what I identify as a stupid subconscious

 The deeper iceberg and ocean now a lesser orchestra composed of vilifying ids

+> This isn't really my spirituality in December, 2024—but it's the often unavoidable perception created in my psyche